xueli-zhang/Self-driving-Car-Simulator/README.md

 The purpose of this project is creating a simulator framework to help testing autopilot software

 ## Concepts:
 This simulator is going to simulate real world traffic scenarios with trained nuronal networks.
-There are going to have **front end GUI** (build by Unity3D), **back end controller** (testing autopilot testing software).
+There are going to have **front end GUI** (build by Unity3D), **back end controller** (test autopilot software).
 Detail design please check [Simulator Design Concept](#Simulator-Design-Concept)

 ## Simulate Scenarios:
 ### 1. Parking: